A Message from the Office of the Police and Crime Commissioner for Cleveland

-The Police and Crime Commissioner for Cleveland has resigned from his role with immediate effect.
+The Police and Crime Commissioner for Cleveland (PCC) has resigned from his role with immediate effect.

-He has set out his decision and reasoning for this in a letter to the Chief Constable, as below.
+He has set out his decision and reasoning for this in a letter to the Chief Constable.

-The OPCC Senior Management Team have the necessary delegations in the short-term to maintain business continuity, ensuring Police and Crime Plan priorities continue to be delivered.
+The Office of the PCC’s Senior Management Team have the necessary delegations in the short-term to maintain business continuity, ensuring Police and Crime Plan priorities continue to be delivered.

-We have separately been informed that a regulatory process has commenced in respect of Commissioner Coppinger.
+We have separately been informed that a regulatory process has commenced in respect of Commissioner Barry Coppinger.

 7th September 2020